How clinicians navigate ARPI therapy in metastatic prostate cancer

 Tolerability and quality-of-life considerations

 Clinicians shared practical observations about the tolerability profiles of various ARPIs.
-Consistent with general experience, enzalutamide was described as manageable for most patients, though some do experience fatigue.
-If intolerable fatigue or functional decline occurs, switching to darolutamide (Nubeqa) or abiraterone is a common strategy.
+Consistent with general experience, enzalutamide was described as manageable for most patients, although some do experience fatigue.
+If a patient experiences intolerable fatigue or functional decline, switching to darolutamide (Nubeqa) or abiraterone is a common strategy.
 However, such switches are infrequent in most practices.

 Participants also discussed that many older patients struggle with the exact dosing instructions needed for certain therapies, especially abiraterone.
 In contrast, the simplicity of enzalutamide dosing reduces the risk of improper use and may help preserve therapeutic benefit.